 I am mostly interested in German wine history.
-Still I had very two reasons to pick up a book about the history of Champagne: A personal one, me being half French half German, with family in Champagne and numerous school holidays spent around Veuve Cliquot’s backyards.
+Still I had two very good reasons to pick up a book about the history of Champagne: a personal one, me being half French half German, with family in Champagne and numerous school holidays spent around Veuve Cliquot’s backyards.

 From a professional point of view I am very keen on understanding the connecting elements of sparkling wine in the history of both of my home countries.
 How comes that so many famous Champagne houses have German names?
 How did Champagne influence German palates – and how comes Germany became (and still is) the world’s leading consumer of sparkling wines?